Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Preliminaries: Multi-Objective Optimization and Evolutionary Pareto Set Learning

-In this section, we first introduce some basic concepts and the Pareto set learning model recently proposed by us~\cite{lin2022pareto_moco,lin2022pareto_expensive}, and then propose a lightweight evolutionary stochastic optimization algorithm for efficient model training.
+In this section, we first review some basic concepts and the Pareto set learning model recently proposed by us~\cite{lin2022pareto_moco,lin2022pareto_expensive}, and then introduce a lightweight evolutionary model training method for black-box multiobjective optimization problem.